lo-chr/pivot-track/README.md

 │ --help                                         Show this message and exit.         │ ╰────────────────────────────────────────────────────────────────────────────────────╯
 ```
-The definitions, used for automatic tracking have to follow a certain format.
-A example of such a file will follow very soon.
+The definitions, used for automatic tracking, have to follow a certain format.
+An example of such a file will follow very soon.